100devs/todo-mvc-auth-local/README.md

 ---

+# How to get this working in your local node environment:

-# Install all the dependencies or node packages used for development via Terminal
+## Install all the dependencies or node packages used for development via Terminal

 `npm install`

----

-# Things to add
+## Create an `.env` file

-- Create a `.env` file and add the following as `key: value`
+ create a file named .env in the /config folder and add the following as `key: value`
   - PORT: 2121 (can be any port example: 3000)
   - DB_STRING: `your database URI`
  ---

  Have fun testing and improving it! 😎

+---

+## Things to add